mazher-dev/Collabsy/README.md

 # Collabsy

 Collabsy is a comprehensive project management and team collaboration tool designed to streamline team tasks, enhance communication, and simplify progress tracking—all in one intuitive platform.
 With a user-friendly admin dashboard, Collabsy empowers teams to achieve more with less effort.
-Transform your team collaboration experience and elevate productivity today!
+Transform your team collaboration experience and elevate productivity today

 Check out the live site here: https://colllabsy.netlify.app/